filecoin-project/filecoin-docs/content/en/smart-contracts/wallets/metamask/index.md

 ## Configure MetaMask

 MetaMask is an Ethereum-based application, so it does not natively support Filecoin.
 However, it can be configured to use the Filecoin network fairly simply.
 This process is the same for mainnet, Hyperspace testnet, Calibration testnet, and a local testnet.
-In this guide we're going to connect MetaMask to the Filecoin Hyperspace testnet.
+In this guide, we're going to connect MetaMask to the Filecoin Hyperspace testnet.

 1. Go to [chainlist.org](https://chainlist.org/).
 1. Enter `Filecoin` into the search bar.
 If you would like to connect to a testnet, enable the **Testnets** toggle: